On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves: Preliminaries

-In the following, let $K$ be an imaginary quadratic field of class number one, and $p \geq 5$ a prime which splits into two distinct primes in $O_{K}$ as $(p)=\p\bar{\p}$.
-Let $(E, O)$ be an elliptic curve defined over $K$ having complex multiplication by $O_{K}$ with a Weierstrass form of $y^{2}=4x^{3}-g_{2}x-g_{3}$ with $g_{2}, g_{3} \in K$.
-Let $L$ denote the period lattice corresponding to the fixed Weierstrass form.
+In the rest of the present paper, let $K$ be an imaginary quadratic field of class number one, and $p \geq 5$ a prime which splits in $O_{K}$ as $(p)=\p\bar{\p}$.
+Moreover, let $E$ be an elliptic curve defined over $K$ having complex multiplication by $O_{K}$ with a fixed Weierstrass form of $y^{2}=4x^{3}-g_{2}x-g_{3}$ with $g_{2}, g_{3} \in K$.
+Let $L$ denote the period lattice corresponding to this form.